 Although Cardinal Muench Seminary has been closed for two years, there are still CMS alumni in major seminary studying for the priesthood.
 During the summer of 2013, five CMS alumni were ordained.

-In early June of 2013, the Diocese of Fargo accepted an offer on the purchase of the property.
-Funds received through this sale will be transferred to the endowment fund for seminarian and clergy education.
+In June of 2013, the Diocese of Fargo accepted an offer on the purchase of the seminary property.
+Funds received through this sale transferred to the endowment fund for seminarian and clergy education.